nomichka/discovering_latent_knowledge/README.md

 This code base was tested on Python 3.7.5 and PyTorch 1.12.
 It also uses the [datasets](https://pypi.org/project/datasets/) and [promptsource](https://github.com/bigscience-workshop/promptsource) packages for loading and formatting datasets.

+## 3. Extending the CCS baselines with LogitLens

+This part is done by Chloe Loughridge.
+Go through `jupyter_notebook/chloe_tests.ipynb` for an overview.
+Also, look for logitlens.py files.